Heap Connect is only available for customers on a paid plan. To upgrade, contact your Customer Success Manager or email@example.com.

 Internally, we call this a “user migration” because we are migrating user and event data from one record to another.
 In other words, we are resolving data from two users into one identity.
 This is identity resolution, at a high-level.

 In the Heap app, we handle this for you.
-In Redshift and Snowflake exports, we handle this on write and in a view, respectively.
-However, in both BigQuery and S3 exports, we do not resolve identities for you.
+In Redshift, Snowflake, and BigQuery exports, we handle this on write and in a view for Snowflake and BigQuery, respectively.
+However, in S3 exports, we do not resolve identities for you.
 In order to merge this user activity correctly, you must resolve their identity using the

 How do I apply this identity resolution mapping in my data warehouse?